mech-lang/mech/README.md

 ## Contents

-- table - defines a `Table`, the fundamental datatype of Mech.
-Also defines a `Value`, the
+- table - defines a `Table`, the core data structure of Mech.
+Also defines a `Value`, which unifies the various data types (Number, String, Bool, Table).
 - database - defines a database of `Tables`.
 Accepts a `Transaction`, which is a set of `Changes` to the database.
 - indexes - defines the various indexes used to quickly look up information in the database.
 - runtime - defines `Blocks`, which comprise the compute network.